Synthetic Homology in Homotopy Type Theory: Extending the Result to Homology

 is equal to

 Finally we are done by simple canceling and using functoriality of $\pi_{n+i+1}^{s}$.

 Naturality follows from the above remark and the fact that $\susptwo$ is natural.

 We conclude by noting exactness follows easily from exactness of $\pi_{n}^{s}(-\land K)$ and basic arguments about truncated colimits.
-So in conclusion we have: \end{proof} \begin{cor} $H_{n}(-)$ is a homology theory. \end{cor} \begin{rem} We get regular homology with coefficients in $G$ by using the spectrum $K_{i}=K(G,i)$, the Eilenberg-Maclane spaces.
-These have been already defined in Homotopy type theory \citep{licata2014eilenberg}. \end{rem}
+So in conclusion we have: \end{proof} \begin{corollary} $H_{n}(-)$ is a homology theory. \end{corollary} \begin{remark} We get regular homology with coefficients in $G$ by using the spectrum $K_{i}=K(G,i)$, the Eilenberg-Maclane spaces.
+These have been already defined in Homotopy type theory \cite{licata2014eilenberg}. \end{remark}